“Through music, we can find connection, comfort and creativity”

 Music Therapy is a chance to explore the power of music and how it might be helpful to you.

-Music therapists are required to be registered with the Health and Care Professions Council (HCPC).
-This requires completion of a recognised master’s degree programme, ensuring therapists meet professional standards and follow clear ethical and practice guidelines.
+Music therapists must be registered with the Health and Care Professions Council, requiring a recognised master’s degree and adherence to professional and ethical standards.

 Each session is tailored to the individual and could include: